José Echegaray: Writing

 José Echegaray maintained constant activity until his death on 14 September 1916 in Madrid.
 His extensive work did not stop growing in his old age: in the final stage of his life he wrote 25 or 30 mathematical physics volumes.
 At the age of 83 he commented: I cannot die, because if I am going to write my mathematical physics encyclopedia, I need at least 25 more years.

-Honors
+Awards and honors

 Several streets in Spain are named after José Echegaray.
 Calle Echegaray in Madrid's Barrio de las Letras is especially noteworthy.
 In 1971 the Bank of Spain issued a 1000-peseta banknote in his honor.